 than most.
 She has been designing her own characters

-since that very Fall and loves teaching felting to others to
+ever since and loves teaching felting to others to

 see what they can create.
 She loves to make and sell

 smiling characters for big and small.
-She
+She has been

 and her business is All Good Wishes.